icarda-git/VBA_Toolkit/README.md

 3. In the "Microsoft Visual Basic for Applications" window > File menu > click "Import File...".
 4. Browse to the "ICARDA_VBA_Toolkit.bas" file and import it, then close this MS VBA window.

-   _This will add toolkit functions to the current workbook._
+That's it.
+Save the Excel file.
+You can now use this toolkit functions in that spreadsheet!

 ## Loading into OpenOffice/LibreOffice